 The only food accommodation we provide on a wide and daily basis is vegetarian.
 Any student with a food limitation beyond this can fill out the attached Special Meals and/or Accommodations form (Google Doc) to have a meal that accommodates his or her health needs.

 Summit Public Schools is committed to creating a healthy school environment that enhances the development of lifelong wellness practices to promote healthy physical activities that supports student achievement.
 Please see the Summit Public Schools Wellness Policy – CA (Google Doc) and Summit Public Schools Wellness Policy – WA (Google Doc).

-Summit Public Schools Wellness Committee meets periodically during the school year and is open for all community members to attend.
+Each Summit Public School’s Wellness Committee meets two times per school year and is open for all community members to attend.
 Our Wellness Committee meetings this year will be October 22nd, 2020 and May 6th, 2021.
 If you’d like to get involved, please email: firstname.lastname@example.org

 California Schools Wellness Policy Documents